aosborne17/Multi-Vagrant-Machine/README.md

 - From the same directory as the vagrant file we run vagrant up, due to our changes if all goes to plan after the VM named "app" is created, "db" should also be created afterwards

-- We can then change directory into our tests folder and run the command "rake spec".
+- We can then change directory into our tests folder and run the command ``` rake spec ```.
 By doing this we will know whether our VMs are working as they should.

 ![vagrant file](images/vm_test_pass_1.png)

 ## Task 3